99TravelSafe.com

 30 – How to Survive an Air Crash!

-Fasten your seat belt as tightly as possible.
+-- Fasten your seat belt as tightly as possible

-Check for the emergency exits.
+-- Check for the emergency exits

-Take sharp pencils, pens out of your clothes and remove dentures, high-heeled shoes and eyeglasses.
+-- Take sharp pencils, pens out of your clothes and remove dentures, high-heeled shoes and eyeglasses

-Empty your bladder to reduce the chance of internal injury.
+-- Empty your bladder to reduce the chance of internal injury

 If you don't have a personal smoke hood, moisten a handkerchief, headrest cover or shirttail, so if there is smoke after impact, you can hold it over your mouth.
-If no other liquids are handy, use your urine.
+If no other liquids are handy, use your urine

-Cover your head, preferably with a pillow.
+Cover your head, preferably with a pillow!

 Then either cross your arms over your calves and grab your ankles or put your palms-forward, crossed wrists between your head and the seat in front of you.
 In the latter position, it's best to slide your feet forward until they touch the seat leg or under-seat baggage in front, so your legs are less likely to snap forward on impact.
-Your feet should be flat on the floor and further back than your knees to reduce injuries to your feet and legs, which you will need in order to successfully exit the craft after impact
+Your feet should be flat on the floor and further back than your knees to reduce injuries to your feet and legs, which you will need in order to exit the aircraft after impact successfully!

 If you survive the crash get out of the plane as fast as possible!